Shoaibkhan2828/Deepagents/README.md

-# 🧠 Agentic Research Workflow using DeepAgents + LangChain
+# 🧠 Agentic Research Workflow using Deep Agents & LangChain

 This repository demonstrates an **Agentic Workflow** built using **DeepAgents (LangChain)** for automating academic research and literature synthesis.
 The system consists of two specialized sub-agents that collaborate to collect, analyze, and summarize research papers.